marcosatanaka/PastWeather/README.md

 - Consume data from Forecast.io API.
 - Create user interface using JavaFX.
 - Implement the user interface logic.
+- Enhance the user interface adding more weather information.

 ## To Do:
-- Enhance the user interface adding more weather information.
+- Display unit symbols according to language.
+- Add icon on the app. :cloud:
+- Gif animation according to precipitation intensity. :smiley:
-- Implement autocomplete for city field.
+- Autocomplete for city field.

 ## External Libraries:
 PastWeather uses [ForecastIO-Lib-Java](https://github.com/dvdme/forecastio-lib-java) to communicate with the Forecast.io API.
 This is a dependency on pom.xml.